ezequielsan/ezequielsan/README.md

 # Hello world, I'm Ezequiel! <img src="https://i.imgur.com/u8HivgI.gif" width="25px">

 _A little about myself_ :smile:

-I graduated in Software Engineering from the Federal University of Ceará (UFC), being a beginner in the field of computing.
-I intend to delve into various areas of computing, from web development to algorithms and computational mathematics.
+I am a computer technician and I am currently graduating in Software Engineering at the Federal University of Ceará (UFC), I am a beginner in the field of computing and I intend to deepen my knowledge in various areas of computing, from web development to algorithms and computational mathematics.
 I have great affinity with mathematics and intend, during my graduation, to specialize in computational mathematics and other related areas.

 ---